Children's Book Ideas: 4 Actions to Spark Ideas That Appeal to Kids

 Don't worry if your initial reaction to this is a blank mind.
 Give yourself permission to prod for a little bit.
 If you do, it's likely that you'll come up with all sorts of ideas—and they might speak to your experiences!

 Do you have a lot of knowledge about sports, video games, cooking, dance, monsters, bullies, art, pets, grandparents and travel?
-Start with this and go from there to expand on ha knowledge to create a story idea that will work for a book for kids.
+Start with this and go from there to expand on the knowledge to create a story idea that will work for a book for kids.

-Nee, consider the themes that could work for a story with that topic.
-Often, when I’ve talked to students about story ideas, I’ve heard themes about perseverance, courage, resilience, overcoming, fear, and empathy.
+Next, consider the themes that could work for a story with that topic.
+Often, when I've talked to students about story ideas, I've heard themes about perseverance, courage, resilience, overcoming, fear, and empathy.

-Things these kids already know about—but maybe haven’t actually written a story about.
+These are things these kids already know about—but maybe haven't actually written a story about.
 The same is true for you.

-In the spirit of starting with what I know, I wrote one of my bestselling books, I LOVE YOU SO from a bedtime routine I shared with my own four kids when they were little.
-Others examples from existing children’s books:
+In the spirit of starting with what I know, I wrote one of my bestselling books, I Love You So, from a bedtime routine I shared with my own four kids when they were little.
+Other examples from existing children's books:

-- THE INVISIBLE STRING by Patrice Karst is a tale Patrice wrote as a single working mom to soothe her young son when he was at daycare and remind him they were always connected by love.
+- The Invisible String by Patrice Karst is a tale Patrice wrote as a single working mom to soothe her young son when he was at daycare and remind him they were always connected by love.

-- EYES THAT KISS IN THE CORNERS by Joanna Ho aims to show the beauty of Asian eyes while also showing that everyone is beautiful.
+- Eyes that Kiss in the Corners by Joanna Ho aims to show the beauty of Asian eyes while also showing that everyone is beautiful.

-- EVERY NIGHT IS PIZZA NIGHT by popular cookbook author Kenji Lopez-Alt is an celebration of the joy of food.
+- Every Night is Pizza Night by popular cookbook author Kenji Lopez-Alt is a celebration of the joy of food.

-- I AM GOD’S DREAM by LBGTQ+ author Matthew Paul Turner wishes to cultivate for kids a view of a loving, accepting God.
+- I am God's Dream by LBGTQ+ author Matthew Paul Turner wishes to cultivate for kids a view of a loving, accepting God.

 Here are a few things to ask yourself:

-- Is there a ritual or tradition I share with my family that I can share with others?
+- Is there a ritual or tradition you share with your family that you can share with others?

-- Am I known for something among my friends?
+- Are you known for something among your friends?
 For example, perhaps you are passionate about karate, knitting, climate change, baking or mental health.
-Or you’re known as particularly funny, kind or generous.
+Or you're known as particularly funny, kind, or generous.

 - Do you have a life experience that you can parlay into encouragement to others?
-Perhaps you moved a bunch or times, disliked vegetables, loved growing a garden or grew up with a particular physical or emotional challenge.
+Perhaps you moved a bunch of times, disliked vegetables, loved growing a garden, or grew up with a particular physical or emotional challenge.

 T = Talk to People